ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 Sentence shuffling is useful when the order of sentences is not crucial to the overall meaning of the text.
 Still, it may not work well if the sentences are logically or chronologically connected.
-For example, consider the following paragraph: â€œI went to the supermarket.
+For example, consider the following paragraph: "I went to the supermarket.
 Then I bought ingredients to make pizza.
-Afterward, I made some delicious pizza.â€?
-Reshuffling these sentences as follows disrupts the logical and temporal progression of the narrative: â€œAfterward, I made some delicious pizza.
+Afterward, I made some delicious pizza."?
+Reshuffling these sentences as follows disrupts the logical and temporal progression of the narrative: "Afterward, I made some delicious pizza.
 Then I bought ingredients to make pizza.
-I went to the supermarket.â€?
+I went to the supermarket."?

 ## Noise Injection [](#noise-injection)